 Speaking of the wiki, we have continued to add new content and refine the glFusion Documentation Wiki over the past several months.
 We've expanded the Customizing glFusion section with new information on how to make your glFusion driven site your own.
 We've improved the organization and the format to make it easier to find the information you need.
 Check it out, we're always looking for feedback on improvements or omissions.

 There are some big goals we're working on as we continue to evolve glFusion.

 Our framework of choice, UIKIT, has release a beta version of UIKIT v3 which brings some major changes and capabilities.
 Buddilla is busy working on migrating all the templates to UIKIT v3.
 We'll be assessing its new capabilities as well to see where we can drive more value into glFusion.

 glFusion v2 (or next generation or some other cool name) is still taking shape.
 This effort will drive some major changes to the glFusion code base, specifically moving to a more object oriented approach, looking at improved template handling and improved plugin integration.
 This effort will be a very long journey as I expect it will cause us to rewrite almost 100% of the code base.

 glFusion v1.x will continue to stay very active as we continue to push bug fixes and small feature enhancements out to the glFusion community.

 Remember, we strive to make glFusion a community driven tool - we welcome everyone's input.
 Check out the Get Involved page for details on how you can get involved with the glFusion community.
-Drop by our Gitter Room and say hello or jump into the discussions on the next cool thing.
+Drop by our glFusion Online Chat room and say hello or jump into the discussions on the next cool thing.
 We welcome your involvement and appreciate everything you do!

 Mark, on behalf of the glFusion Community